Yonsei-HEP-COSMO/CosmoChalk/README.md

 # Yonsei Cosmo-Chalk

 This repository contains information about the weekly Blackboard talks held by our research group, Yonsei HEP-COSMO.
-The talks are scheduled every Monday from 12:00 PM to 1:00 PM.
+The talks are scheduled every Friday from 2:00 PM to 3:00 PM.

 ## Talk Schedule